We’ve got a new kind of comfort food to keep you warm during the colder months here in Chicago: Okonomiyaki.

 The Ramen-san team is excited to share this trend with Chicago and is now offering three different types of okonomiyaki including: Berkshire ham and American cheese; Crispy pork belly and 18-hour smoked brisket and braised octopus for $6 each.

-We chatted with Ramen-san’s Chef Chris Kuziemko and General Manager Amarit Dulyapiabul, who gave us some more details on what this Japanese dish is all about:
+We chatted with Ramen-san’s General Manager Amarit Dulyapiabul, who gave us some more details on what this Japanese dish is all about:

 Exactly what is okonomiyaki?